ivogeorg/ce-learning-progression-003-screensavers/learning-progression-with-la-schema.md

   - threads, fibers, and the [fiber scheduler](https://lancaster-university.github.io/microbit-docs/advanced/)
   - (Brendan) Does a time slice have to end for event handling to proceed?
   - How is `pause` executed and what is affected (e.g. other repeated behavior, event handling, etc.)
-5. divide & conquer: program "modes"
+5. Divide & conquer: program "modes"
-6. why you shouldn't have event handling in a `forever` loop
+6. Why you shouldn't have event handling in a `forever` loop
-7. incremental development + a closer look at Github
+7. Incremental development + a closer look at Github
-8. encapsulation redux:
+8. Encapsulation revisited
   - functions vs classes
   - in JS, classes are functions under the hood
   - [Static TS](https://www.microsoft.com/en-us/research/publication/static-typescript/)